 Hiking Club (Coordinated by Laura Bilek)

-This NEW Club launched this year to take a hike with fellow members and spouses at local trails.
-Hiking Club meets each 2nd Saturday at a determined time, with more optional social time outdoors following (breaking in December and January).
+This NEW Club, launched in 2020, allows fellow members and spouses to hike together along local trails.
+The Hiking Club meets each 2nd Saturday at a determined time, with social time outdoors following the hikes.
 Trail selections will include both gentle and challenging options, as well as dog-friendly choices.

-Needle Arts meets (by communication) on the 1st and 3rd Tuesdays 9:30 – 11:30 AM hosted by rotating members and occasionally at the Regency Paradise Bakery to work on handiwork, UFOs (unfinished objects) or whatever you’re working on, and join in for a morning of stitching and conversation.
-This casual gathering includes novice and accomplished knitters, quilters, leaders, embroiderers, crocheters, etc.
+Needle Arts meets on the 1st and 3rd Tuesdays from 9:30 – 11:30 AM hosted by rotating members in their homes.
+Members bring UFOs (unfinished objects) or whatever they are working on, and join in for a morning of stitching and conversation.
+This casual gathering includes novice and accomplished knitters, quilters, leaders, embroiderers, crocheters, etc. The first meeting of this year was Tuesday September 7th at Mary Gurney’s home.
+At this time, members will signed up to host future meetings.

 Need inspiration?
 This group is for you.
 You will find it here.
 Join us!